Billy Powell: Early life

 Powell was born in Corpus Christi, Texas.
 He grew up in a military family and spent several of his childhood years in Italy, where his father was stationed with the U.S. Navy.
 After his father died of cancer in 1960, the Powells returned to the United States to settle in Jacksonville, Florida.
 In elementary school, Powell met Leon Wilkeson, who became a lifelong friend and the bassist for Lynyrd Skynyrd.
-Powell took an interest in piano and he began taking piano lessons from a local teacher named Madalyn Brown, who claimed that Billy did not need a teacher as he was a natural and picked things up well on his own.
+Powell took an interest in piano and he began taking piano lessons from local teacher Madalyn Brown, who claimed that Billy did not need a teacher as he was a natural and picked things up well on his own.
 When it was time for high school, his mother enrolled Billy and his brother Ricky at Sanford Naval Academy in Sanford, Florida.
 Powell returned to Jacksonville, where he enrolled at Bishop Kenny High School.
 After graduation in 1970, he enrolled at and briefly attended a community college, majoring in music theory.

 Lynyrd Skynyrd

 Around 1970, Powell found work as a roadie for Lynyrd Skynyrd and remained a member of the crew for two years, during which the band secured a support role for the band Mountain.
 In 1972, Skynyrd played a show at the Bolles School prom.
 During a break at that event, Powell sat down at a piano and played a song.
 When the band realized their roadie's ability, he was offered the position of keyboardist.
+In the 2018 documentary "If I Leave Here Tomorrow", Powell stated that he was inspired by The Beatles to change his ability from technical to emotional boogie-woogie.

 In 1973, Lynyrd Skynyrd was signed to MCA Records and received national exposure following the release of their first album, (pronounced 'lĕh-'nérd 'skin-'nérd).
 The band's popularity soared in 1974 with their follow-up album, Second Helping, which featured their highest-charting single, "Sweet Home Alabama".
 Powell played a prominent piano solo toward the end of the song.
 The band enjoyed increasing popularity over the next three years, culminating in the 1977 release of Street Survivors.